 This subsection provides the storm control or storm filter features of the managed switch.
-Storm control prevents traffic on a LAN from being disrupted by ingress traffic of broadcast, multicast, and destination lookup failure (DLF) on a port.
+Storm control prevents traffic on a LAN from being disrupted byingress traffic of broadcast, multicast, and destination lookup failure (DLF) on a port (2.1, 2.2, ...
+4.4).
 Figure 2.73 depicts the Strom Control webpage.
-The users can impose the same limiting parameters on all ports at the same time by clicking on the box in front of the all line and set the storm control data rate under each limiting columns (DLF, Multicast, Broadcast).
+The users can impose the same limiting parameters on all ports at the same time by clicking on the box in front of the all line and set the storm control data rate under each limiting column (DLF, Multicast, Broadcast).
 The storm control limiting can also be independently control on each port.
 Note that the limiting value of 0 means that the storm control is disable and the value must be in multiples of 64kbps.
 Additional ingress storm traffic will be dropped after the limit has reached.
+Table 2.18 summarizes the descriptions of storm control.
+Table 2.19 summarizes the descriptions of limiting parameters for storm control.